 - Place the dried mushrooms in a medium bowl.
 Fill with 2 cups of hot water and let them sit for 20 min.

 - Remove mushrooms on a paper towel.
 Set broth aside.Dry the mushrooms as much as you can using a kitchen towel.
 Roughly cut them in small pieces.

 - In a large pot, heat 2 tbs olive oil.
 Add the mushrooms, season with salt and pepper and sauté for a few minutes, until edges are crispy.
 Remove from pot and set aside.
 You will use the mushrooms later for serving.

 - In the same pot, add the squash, 1.5 cups of the mushroom broth, 1.5 cups of the chicken broth, 1 sprig of sage, rosemary and thyme.
 Simmer for about 20 min.

-- Transfer the squash in the blender, and all the liquids.
+- Transfer the squash in a blender, and all the liquids.
 Discard the herb sprigs.
 It's ok if a few leaves are left over.
-Blend everything together.
+Blend everythi till smooth.
 Add 1/2 cup heavy cream and blend again.
-Transfers blended soup to a medium pot.You can use an immersion hand blender to make the soup, I just used my regular blender.
+Transfers blended soup to a medium pot.You can also use an immersion hand blender to blend the soup.

 - Adjust salt and pepper to taste.
 Serve warm in bowls with a sprinkle or two of goat cheese, 3-4 porcini mushroom pieces and a sprinkle of red chili pepper flakes.
 Enjoy!